-Military Begins Closed-Door Trial of Alleged Coup Plotters, Bars Journalists from Venue
+Military Begins Closed-door Trial of Alleged Coup Plotters, Bars Journalists from Venue

 At the time, authorities attributed the unrest among the officers to frustrations over repeated failures in promotion examinations and perceived career stagnation.

-A statement issued by the then Director of Defence Information, Brigadier General Tukur Gusau (retd), indicated that some of the officers were already undergoing disciplinary procedures for unrelated offences.
+A statement issued by the then Director of Defence Information, Brigadier General Tukur Gusau (rtd), indicated that some of the officers were already undergoing disciplinary procedures for unrelated offences.

 However, in January 2026, the military revised its position, confirming that a failed coup plot had been uncovered following a comprehensive investigation conducted in line with established procedures.